 Come Out and Play

-New to Oak Park, we will be hosting a Come Out and Play event in the park, followed by Movie Night in the Park on Friday, August 11.
+New to Oak Park, we will be hosting a Come Out and Play event in the park, followed by Movie Night in the Park on Wednesday, August 23.
 Come join us as we wind down the summer.
 More details to come.
+This event is presented by the Oak Park Recreation Department, Oakland County Parks, City of Hazel Park, City of Ferndale, and Royal Oak Township.

 Last Day for Open Swim